batman1911/custom-mediawiki/Readme.md

 Please note that for testing purpose, the Mediawiki app is allocated with a NodePort 30404 and Mysql with 30405.
 You can change these ports in the corresponding values.yaml files inside the helm charts.

-Once the browser opens the MediaWiki installation page, Verify the Installation.PDF to proceed with the next set of steps.
+Once the browser opens the MediaWiki installation page, Verify the Mediawiki_setup.pdf to proceed with the next set of steps.
 To know more on how the deployment automation works, please read the below topic about folder structures.

 # Project Folder Structure